Check out these 5 useful tips for a blissful career!

 The person you should talk to next is your boss.
 The right time to do this depends solely on you and also on how your pregnancy is progressing, although, telling your boss early on could get you a better support system.
-As your pregnancy advances, fatigue will set in more easily and taking your boss and colleagues into confidence will help you deal with your workload as this happens.
+As your pregnancy advances, fatigue will set in more easily, and taking your boss and colleagues into confidence will help you deal with your workload as this happens.
 Keep in mind that you will need to schedule in prenatal visits and scans/tests into your work calendar.

 Take the case of Shilpa Joshi, a Team Leader with a leading IT company.
 She is 8 months pregnant and says that her company has been very supportive and helpful.
-This is in the form of letting her take leave if the need arises or even giving her a less demanding project to work on.
+This is in the form of letting her take leave if the need arises, or even giving her a less demanding project to work on.
 She has enjoyed working and finds it therapeutic to be doing what she enjoys while expecting.

 The length of time you can continue working while pregnant depends on your health and to a large extent on the type of work that you do.

-You should be very careful if you have a job that is hazardous or physically demanding or one that exposes you to toxic substances, chemical gases, fumes, radiation etc. Doctors, nurses, dentists or lab technicians are more prone to infections and need to take precautions against possible harm to themselves and the foetus.
+You should be very careful and keep in mind these health tips for work during pregnancy, especially if the job is hazardous or physically demanding or one that exposes you to toxic substances, chemical gases, fumes, radiation etc. Doctors, nurses, dentists or lab technicians are more prone to infections and need to take precautions against possible harm to themselves and the foetus.
 Once again, be sure to speak to your doctor about risks at work.
-If necessary, she may advise to go on leave earlier.
+If necessary, she may advise going on leave earlier.

 If you have a job that requires standing for long hours, you may need to ask to change to a desk job or stop working by the 24th week.
-If you have a job that requires you to lift or move materials or is physically strenuous in anyway, you may need to take a break if possible or ask to be reassigned during your pregnancy.
+If you have a job that requires you to lift or move materials or is physically strenuous in any way, you may need to take a break if possible or ask to be reassigned during your pregnancy.